 - Support Team

-Fortunately, we don’t need to search dozens of threads on forums and reading the manual takes a lot of time too (plus, it’s filled with general information). iRobot has an amazing support team that can be reached via mail, phone or live chat.
+Fortunately, we don’t need to search dozens of threads on forums and reading the manual takes a lot of time too (plus, it’s filled with general, useless information). iRobot has an amazing support team that can be reached via mail, phone or live chat.

 They communicate perfectly and always give professional answers and tips.
-I’ve talked with for a few times and I was never disappointed.
+I’ve talked with them a few times and I was never disappointed.

 8. Comparison Chart: Roomba 620 vs 650